zuhayrl/Guide2_CSC2004Z/README.md

 ## Converting Types

-In my opinion the easiest way to convert from one type to another is to use the .valueOf() method as it works for both String to int and int to String.
+In my opinion the easiest way to convert from one type to another is to use the `valueOf()` method as it works for both String to int and int to String.

 ```java
 //String to int